catseye/Lariat/README.md

 These free variables may be located at any depth inside _t_, including inside any and all abstraction terms contained in _t_.

-> **Note**: I wish this operation was not required, but it seems it is
-> needed in order to do many practical things with `destruct`.
-One
-> would hope the list of free variables could be obtained by usage of
-> `destruct` inside a recursive function, at it is simply a tree walk
-> of the term.
-But the only practical way to "take apart" an abstraction
-> term is to `resolve` it will a known free variable.
-But how do you
-> pick that free variable, so that it will not collide with any of the
-> free variables inside the term you are "taking apart"?
-Short of
-> devising some clever namespacing for names, we need to know what
-> free variables are insie the term first, _before_ `resolve`-ing it.
-> Thus `freevars` exists to fulfil that purpose.)

 Stepping Back
 -------------